 The American Academy of Family Physicians supports the 2013 report of the National Academy of Medicine (formerly known as the Istitute of Medicine), “Delivering High-Quality Cancer Care: Charting a New Course for a System in Crisis,” and its recognition of the need for an integrated healthcare team to address the needs of cancer patients.
 Family physicians should play a role at all stages of cancer care: cancer diagnosis, referral for specialty care, co-management with specialty care, survivorship management, palliative care and hospice care.
 The following elements of quality care should be accessible for each individual with cancer:

 Cancer Diagnosis: Patients should have healthcare access to ensure evidence-based screening and early identification of cancer.

-(May 2016 BOD) (2016 COD)
+(May 2016 BOD) (April 2021 BOD)